By Admin

 Visit the longest-running restaurant in the world—El Botin.
 It is considered to have opened in 1725 and is the oldest restaurant according to the Guinness Book of Records.
 This is the best place to have dinner for your last evening in Madrid.

 Opening at 8 pm, their menu includes many flavorful dishes.
-What interests the visitors most about this restaurant is their tender and finely cooked meat, especially suckling pigs and lamb.
+What interests the visitors most about this restaurant is its tender and finely cooked meat, especially suckling pigs and lamb.
 We advise you to make a reservation in advance.

 Ideal for first-time travelers who want to be close to major sights.